Mary is an organic coconut farmer. In her articles, she shares ideas on land management and how to increase the profit from a small farm.

 15. Win Farm Equipment

 Although we are discussing making money on your farm, let's not forget the old saying that "A penny saved is a penny earned."
 With that in mind, consider entering the sweepstakes.
-Because of the explosion of people who are now homesteading or have small urban farms, many companies are offering prizes that are useful for farming, everything from chicken incubators to tractors.
+Because of the explosion of people who are now homesteading or have small urban farms, many companies are offering prizes that are useful for farming, everything from books to chicken incubators to tractors.

 If you happen to win a prize that you can't use, you can sell it.

-16. Public Speaking and Demonstrations
+16. Give Talks and Demonstrations